-The BABOK Guide by the International Institute of Business Analysis states that adaptive approaches focus on rapid delivery of business value in short iterations in return for a higher degree of uncertainty regarding the overall delivery of the solution.
+Adaptive approaches focus on rapid delivery of business value in short iterations in return for a higher degree of uncertainty regarding the overall delivery.
 This SDLC framework is useful when taking an exploratory approach to finding the best solution or for incremental improvement of an existing solution.

-With an adaptive SDLC, the development phase can start before the end of the discovery phase and happen in parallel with it.
+With an adaptive SDLC, the software development framework can start before the end of the discovery phase and be implemented in parallel with it.
 All functionality is estimated in small portions and taken for work after your approval.

-For this framework, completing the project within the budget and timeline is crucial, so we take responsibility for delivering the project on time and fitting in the budget.
+For this framework, completing the project within the budget and timeline is crucial, so we take responsibility for delivering the project on time and fitting into the budget.